api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 ## Auction schedule

 OEV Auctioneer holds off auctions continuosly and these are very short lived.
-This is to ensure liquidations are performed in timely manner and the base feed delay is minimal.
+This is to ensure OEV updates are performed in timely manner and the base feed delay is minimal.

 Searchers are expected to align with the auction schedule.
 The bidding phase